 This keyboard has an excellent set of extra features.
 There are dedicated media controls, as well as dedicated macro keys on the left side of the keyboard.
 You can program the macro keys via the G HUB software, and save up to three different profiles, for a total of 15 macros.
 To switch between the profiles, you can use the M1, M2, and M3 buttons at the top of the keyboard.
 The MR button lets you record a macro without the use of G HUB, and lastly, the Wi-Fi and Bluetooth buttons let you switch between paired devices.

 The Logitech G915 is a low profile mechanical keyboard, as such, both pre-travel and total distance are quite low.
 Although it takes a bit more force to actuate each key, the low pre-travel can sometimes cause unintended keystrokes to register.

-The Logitech G915's typing experience is decent.
+This keyboard's typing experience is decent.
 We tested the tactile model, which feels similar to Cherry MX Brown switches.
 The keys are stable and well-spaced, which is great for typing accuracy, and they provide nice tactile feedback that lets you know when a key has been actuated.
 While it takes a bit more force to actuate each key than other switches of the same type, most people won't feel the difference.
 The overall typing experience is light, responsive, and doesn't cause any fatigue when typing for a long time.
 If you like the low-profile key design, but would prefer a better overall typing quality, check out the ROCCAT Vulcan 120 AIMO.